jarrodconnolly/complect/README.md

 - Top-Down Parsing (LL(1)): Complect's choice of a top-down parser of the LL(1) type is not arbitrary.
 This parsing method, which proceeds from left to right and produces a leftmost derivation with a single token lookahead, is known for its efficiency and simplicity.
 The grammar of the Complect language has been meticulously designed to facilitate this type of parsing, ensuring that parsing decisions can be made with minimal lookahead.

-- Stream-Based Compilation: The compiler processes code as a data stream, enhancing efficiency and memory usage for large inputs.
-This design also allows easier insertion of future optimization layers, though synchronous data passing may be considered for simplicity in a toy compiler.
+- Async Generator-Based Compilation: The compiler processes code using async generators, yielding tokens and AST nodes incrementally for efficiency and modularity.
+This design supports asynchronous processing and easier debugging, with stages pushing data to the next via iteration (e.g., preprocessor yields tokens to tokenizer).
+While not a pure stream, it balances performance for large inputs with simplicity for a toy compiler.

 - Babel AST Integration: Complect currently generates an Abstract Syntax Tree (AST) using Babel, which outputs JavaScript code.
 This integration with Babel allows leveraging its robust ecosystem to further process and transform the generated JavaScript code.